jbkunst/r-posts/025-stackoverflow/readme.md

-# What we ask about R in SO
+# What we ask in Stackoverflow
 Joshua Kunst